Katharine Reeve

 Background

 A former Editorial Director and Senior Commissioning Editor at Oxford University Press, Katharine managed the bestselling 'Very Short Introductions' and ‘Oxford History of Art’ series.
-Specialising in history, art and design. her expertise is in working with researchers to create critically and commercially successful books.
-As an editorial consultant and ‘book doctor’ Katharine has worked with organisations such as Hachette, HarperCollins, English Heritage.
-She is currently Editor-in-Residence at University College London.
+Specialising in history, art and design.
+Her expertise is in working with researchers to create critically and commercially successful books.

 Katharine is passionate about inclusivity in the publishing industry and has developed successful publishing degrees focused on creative innovation and industry collaboration, which have launched hundreds of careers.
 In 2018 she brought the Society of Young Publishers to the South West and this is now a thriving regional network of publishers and universities.
-Publications include The Rough Guide to Food (winner of the 2010 Guild of Food Writers Award for Investigative Writing) and a forthcoming book about the editors, artists and writers behind the pioneering WW2 Puffin picturebook series for children.

 Research interests